-The cryptographic libraries used in version 7.8 of Websense Web Security Gateway (Anywhere), including the Content Gateway component, have passed FIPS 140-2 validation.
-To see a listing of the validation, go to the 2012 list of Validated FIPS 140-1 and FIPS 140-2 Cryptographic Modules and search for "Websense".
+The cryptographic libraries used in TRITON AP-WEB, including the Content Gateway component, have passed FIPS 140-2 Level 1 validation.
+To see a listing of the validation, go to the 2012 list of Validated FIPS 140 1 and FIPS 140-2 Cryptographic Modules and search for "Websense".
 For more information about the NIST FIPS 140-2 program, see Cryptographic Module Validation Program (CMVP) validation page.